cristinalom/coordinista-service/docs/tutorials/outfits-get-all-outfits-by-season.md

 ## Prerequisites

-* You completed the [Before you begin](before-you-begin.md) tutorial
+* You completed the [Before you begin](before-you-begin.md) tutorial.
-* You have outfits stored in the service
+* You have outfits stored in the service.

 ## Get an outfit by season